vsndigital/TestProject/README.md

 App\Post::where						##However this returns a collection and we can't look inside as we
 		('slug', 'first-post')		did above.Instead of get, we can use first.
 		->get();

+$user=User::find(1) //finds the user with an id=1
+$user->articles  //brings the articles belongs to that user by the "articles" function in User model.
+Despite it's a function we call it as a property and don't user brackets.

+Article::find(6)->user  //first finds the article with an id of 6 and then brings the related user by calling user function in Article model